htmlisvalid/Airpim_web_scraper/README.md

 ## Notes

 - The scraper currently ignores SSL verification warnings for simplicity.
 This is not recommended for production use.
+- There might be a problem related to the dealing of number of pages scraped.
+This is currently being worked on.
 - Customize the model file to suit the structure of the target website.
 - Ensure that the CSS selectors in the model file accurately match the elements you wish to scrape from the target website.